 Yaadha Valentine-gu (Valentine's Day)

-Here is a poster to download.
-One of the children at our Early Learning Centre recently drew spirals for his ears.
-For an explanation on why
+One of the children at our Early Learning Centre drew spirals for his ears in 2024.
+For an explanation on why we have used a spiral

-we have used that instead of a heart to show love, please read the explanations below.
+instead of a 'love heart' to show love in GYY, please read the explanations below.

 Valentines-Day_2024.pdf